eguvenc/Pages-Skeleton/README.md

 ## Installation using Composer

-The easiest way to create a new Laminas MVC project is to use [Composer](https://getcomposer.org/).
+The easiest way to create a new Obullo-Pages project is to use [Composer](https://getcomposer.org/).
 If you don't have it already installed, then please install as per the [documentation](https://getcomposer.org/doc/00-intro.md).